-Where possible, we support the integration of young people with physical and mental disabilities into regular Rover Crews.
+Where possible, we support the integration of young people with physical and mental disabilities into regular Rover Scout Units.

 Joining a Group

-Before attending a Rover Crew meeting, parents should arrange to meet with the Group Leader and Section Leader.
-This provides time to discuss the child’s needs and medical issues.
-It also gives the Leader confidence to answer questions from other members of the Crew.
+Before attending a Rover Scout Unit meeting, parents should arrange to meet with the Rover Scout Unit Leader.
+This provides time to discuss the persons needs and medical issues.
+It also gives the Leader confidence to answer questions from other members of the Rover Scout Unit.

-Leaders who have youth with a special need in their Rover Crew prepare their programs, taking care to include suitable activities and games.
-It may be necessary to modify some activities to include youth with special needs but there may also be some times where the youth with the special need has to withdraw from an activity or game.
-In some games the special needs youth can participate in a role such as time keeper or referee.
+From there, the Rover Scouts who have a person with a special need will take care to include suitable activities for them.
+It may be necessary to modify some activities to include those with special needs but there may also be some times where the person with the special need has to withdraw from an activity.

 Please note, however, that: